Ramoreik/gokhi/readme.md

 # GOKHI
 GO Kingdom Hearts Insider web scraper.

-This project aims to automate the process of download OST from khinsider.
+This project aims to automate the process of downloading OST from khinsider.
 From thinking of an OST to listening to it is only 2 commands away !

 Here is a little demo of how to install and download an album:
 ```bash
 # Install gokhi
 go get github.com/Ramoreik/gokhi